 - Financial protection: ATOL (if we book your flights); IPP (if we don’t book your flights)

 - Thorough orientation on arrival

 - Accommodation (see the ‘accommodation’ section above for details)

 - Oyster plants a tree in Africa with TreeAid to help offset your carbon emissions

 - Airport pick up and drop off at Dharamshala Airport

-- Welcome meal
+- Welcome meal at a restaurant

 - 3 meals a day